Neymar transfer: Paris Saint-Germain and Al Hilal in talks with forward ready for Saudi Arabia move

-Neymar has three years left to run on his £25m-a-year contract at Paris Saint-Germain; it has been a turbulent summer in Paris with Lionel Messi leaving and the high-profile stand-off with Kylian Mbappe
+Neymar has three years left to run on his £25m-a-year contract at Paris Saint-Germain; move continues turbulent summer in Paris, with Lionel Messi leaving for Inter Miami and the high-profile stand-off with Kylian Mbappe; Neymar is not part of head coach Luis Enrique's plans

-Paris Saint-Germain are in talks with Al Hilal over the sale of Neymar, with the Brazil international ready for a move to Saudi Arabia.
+The Brazil international is undergoing his medical today and is expected to complete his move in the next 48 hours.

-PSG want a significant fee for Neymar, who cost them a world record £200m to sign from Barcelona in 2017, which will help with financial fair play considerations.
+Sources close to PSG say the club are set to receive up to £86.3m for a player that cost them a world-record £200m from Barcelona in 2017.

-At 31, Neymar is not thought to be a key player for new head coach Luis Enrique as he builds a new side.
-PSG have been open to selling him in order to focus on forming a younger, hungrier team.
+At 31, Neymar is not considered a key player by new PSG head coach Luis Enrique and the club are open to selling the forward in order to focus on forming a younger, hungrier team.

 Al Hilal have also tried to sign Lionel Messi and Kylian Mbappe this summer.

-On Friday, Mbappe told PSG he will not leave the club under any circumstances during this window, with the club indicating he would be frozen out of the first-team squad.
+The France captain was frozen out by the club after refusing to sign a new contract, meaning he could leave for free at the end of the season.

-However, on Sunday, Mbappe was allowed to train with the first team after he indicated he is committed to the club.
+Mbappe insisted he would not leave PSG this summer, despite their desire to sell him, but he has now returned to first-team training after apparently indicating his commitment to the club.

-PSG accepted a £258m bid from Al Hilal last month but Mbappe rejected the one-year move to Saudi Arabia.
-PSG feel the forward has already agreed to move to Real Madrid on a free contract next summer.
+PSG accepted a world-record £258m bid from Al Hilal last month but Mbappe rejected the one-year move to Saudi Arabia.

-Messi joined Inter Miami earlier in the summer, following the expiration of his PSG contract.
+Neymar is set to be the latest high-profile player to move to Saudi Arabia this summer, joining Roberto Firmino, Jordan Henderson and Ruben Neves.

 Follow the summer transfer window with Sky Sports